Language services play a vital role in our diverse, multicultural society.

 Without the assistance of interpreters and translators, Victorians who are unable to communicate effectively in English cannot access services properly and could experience poorer outcomes from the services they receive.

 With our increasing diversity, interpreters and translators have never been more important.
-New migrants face many cultural and linguistic challenges.
+New migrants and refugees face many cultural and linguistic challenges.
 The assistance of language professionals is critical to help overcome these barriers.

-Our established migrant and refugee communities also rely on language services especially as they grow older and need access to health and aged care services.
+Our established migrant communities also rely on language services especially as they grow older and need access to health and aged care services.

 The Government actively supports a professional, high quality language services industry in Victoria.
 We also encourage government service providers to make effective use of language services whenever they are needed.